intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/pooling.md

 Border mode currently supported for this layer is 'valid'.

-The input of this layer should be 5D.
+The input of this layer should be 5D, i.e. (batch_size, spatial_dim1, spatial_dim2, spatial_dim3, channels).
+The output of this layer should be 2D, i.e. (batch_size, channels).

 **Scala:**
 ```scala